computationalcancergenomics-eng/iDriver/README.md

 - var_ID — User-assigned unique mutation identifier
 - elemenntLength — Length (bp) of the element containing the mutation

+Put this mutation data file in the following destination:
+"../extdata/procInput/iDriverInputs/mutData.tsv"

 #### b.
 Donor information table
 This file provides the essential information for each patient.